Hayama, Kanagawa: Climate

-Hayama has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Hayama has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Hayama is 15.8 °C. The average annual rainfall is 1872 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.6 °C, and lowest in January, at around 6.4 °C.

 Demographics

-Per Japanese census data, the population of Hayama has grown relatively steadily until around the year 2000 and is now slightly declining.
+Per Japanese census data, the population of Hayama has recently plateaued after a long period of growth.

 History

 During the Edo period, all of eastern Sagami Province was tenryō territory under direct control of the Tokugawa shogunate, and administered by various hatamoto.
 With the establishment of the modern municipalities system the early Meiji period in April 1889, the area was reorganized into Hayama village through the merger of six hamlets.
 Hayama was elevated to town status in 1925.

 Government

 Hayama has a mayor-council form of government with a directly elected mayor and a unicameral town council of 14 members.
 Hayama, together with neighboring Zushi, contributes one member to the Kanagawa Prefectural Assembly.
 In terms of national politics, the town is part of Kanagawa 4th district of the lower house of the Diet of Japan.